 Volunteer FAQ

-If you have further questions, please explore the volunteer pocket guide as it includes additional information.
-All volunteers will be given a volunteer pocket guide and you can access it below:
+If you have further questions prior to the festival, please explore the volunteer pocket guide as it includes additional information.

 New Volunteers